 Be sure to keep the yCubes that do not have developed true leaves in a tray or nursery because they are not ready for plant food! >> Learn more about Plant Food Usage here.

 Questions?
-Please reach out to firstname.lastname@example.org or chat with us during business hours.
+Please reach out to firstname.lastname@example.org or chat with us.
 We'll be happy to assist you!